-The Central Bank of Nigeria Code of Corporate Governance for Banks and Discount Houses in Nigeria (CBN Code) also requires the remuneration of directors to be fixed by a committee composed of non-executive directors, and the remuneration for non-executive directors should be strictly limited to directors' fees, sitting allowances for board and board committee meetings and reimbursable travel and hotel expenses.
+The CBN Code of Corporate Governance for Microfinance Banks (MFBs) in Nigeria, the CBN Code of Corporate Governance for Development Finance Institutions (DFIs), the CBN Code of Corporate Governance for Finance Companies (FCs) in Nigeria, the CBN Corporate Governance Guidelines for Commercial, Merchant, Non-Interest and Payment Service Banks (CMNIPSBs), the CBN Corporate Governance Guidelines for Financial Holding Companies in Nigeria (FHCs) and the Financial Reporting Council of Nigeria Code of Corporate Governance (NCCG) also require the remuneration of directors to be fixed by a committee composed of non-executive directors and the remuneration for non-executive directors should be strictly limited to directors' fees, sitting allowances for board and board committee meetings and reimbursable travel and hotel expenses.
 Executive directors do not receive sitting allowances and directors' fees.

-The CBN Code further provides that stock options offered as part of executive remuneration shall be tied to performance subject to the approval of shareholders in a general meeting, may only be exercisable after one year of the expiry of the director's tenure and may only be priced at a discount on the authorisation of relevant regulatory agencies.
+The CBN Codes and Guidelines and the NCCG further provide that stock options offered as part of executive remuneration should be tied to performance subject to the approval of shareholders in a general meeting, may only be exercisable after one year of the expiry of the director's tenure and may only be priced at a discount on the authorisation of relevant regulatory agencies.